 - 1. Push the Dutton for more than 5 seconds.
-The upper display will show PASS while the lower display will show 0. - Using $\triangle$ and $\nabla$ buttons set the programmed password.
+The upper display will show PASS while the lower display will show 0. - Using \triangle and ∇ buttons set the programmed password.
 According to the entered password, it is possible to see a part of the parameters listed in the "configuration parameters" section. - a.
 Enter "30" as password to view all the configuration parameters - b.
 Enter "20" as password to view the parameters of the "limited access level".
 At this point, only the parameters with attribute Liv = A or Liv = O will be editable.

 Leave the password blank to edit "user level" parameters, that are identified by attribute Liv = O - 3.
 Push the Dutton.
-If the password is correct the display will show the acronym of the first parameter group preceded by the symbol: J. In other words the upper display will show: In other words the upper display will show.
+If the password is correct the display will show the acronym of the first parameter group preceded by the symbol: J. In other words the upper display will show: Input parameters).

 The instrument is in configuration mode.
-To press $\square$ for more than 5 seconds, the instrument will return to the "standard display.
+To press \square for more than 5 seconds, the instrument will return to the "standard display.